ordinary-slim/moving_heat_source/readme.md

 To-do:
 ------
+- [ ] Interface with gmsh
+- [ ] Interface with PyMesh
 - [ ] Determine if mass matrix is computed or not
 - [ ] Move updateFRFPos to Mesh instead of Problem!
-- [x] Inner assembly routines to routines
-- [x] Reduce number of element loops
+- [x] Join together treatment of Dirichlet and inactive nodes
+- [ ] Only solve for free dofs
-- [ ] Interface with gmsh
+    - [ ] Compute numbering free dofs
-- [ ] Interface with PyMesh
+    - [ ] Allocate only for free dofs
-- [ ] Move down intersection to domain level
+    - [ ] Assemble only for free dofs
-  - Difficult because ActiveNodes interpolation relies on FEM Function , which ActiveMesh does not know aobut
-- [ ] Modify assertion in tests:
+    - [ ] Solve
-  - [x] Load dataset using meshio
-  - [x] Compare datasets

 Ideas:
 ------
 - Privatize more
 - Timer object
+- Move down intersection to domain level
+Difficult because ActiveNodes interpolation relies on FEM Function which ActiveMesh does not know aobut

 Dependencies: